Our approach to data protection

 If you or your employer enter into a contractual relationship with us regarding our products or services, we will process your personal data for the duration of the existence of the contractual relationship on the basis of Art.
 6 (1) b) GDPR for the fulfilment of mutual contractual obligations.

 In addition, we will also process your data for advertising purposes during the term of the contract on the basis of Art.
 6 (1) f) GDPR in order to offer you further products and services of our company.
 Our legitimate interest here lies in the expansion of our company business vis-à-vis our existing customers.

 3. Deletion and blocking of personal data

-We process and store your personal data only for the period of time necessary to achieve the purpose of storage or if this has been provided for by the European Directive and Regulation Maker or another legislator in laws or regulations to which the controller is subject.
-If the storage purpose ceases to apply or if a storage period prescribed by the European Directive and Regulation Maker or another competent legislator expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.
+We process and store your personal data only for the period of time necessary to achieve the purpose of storage or if we are obliged to do so by laws to which the controller is subject.
+If the storage purpose ceases to apply or if a storage period prescribed expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.

 As a rule, we will delete data that we have received via e-mails, contact forms or from our service providers and that do not result in an offer process after 2 years.
 In individual cases, this period can be extended to up to 3 years due to continued communication.

 If a contractual relationship is established, we will retain data that is transferred into an offer process for the duration of this contractual relationship and, after its termination, until the expiry of the regular limitation periods.
 If the contact data for individual data subjects is no longer required due to the specific contractual relationship and there are no retention periods for this data, we will also delete the data earlier upon request.

 After completion of the application process, we will either transfer incoming applications to the personnel file or delete them after a period of 90 Days, if the applicant is not hired.